 The endometrium is the lining of the uterus, which is the hollow, muscular organ in a woman’s pelvis where a fetus grows.
 The endometrial lining is what normally sheds every month if a woman does not become pregnant.
 Certain changes in the cells of the endometrium may lead to cancer.

-About 53,000 women a year receive an endometrial cancer diagnosis, making it the most frequently diagnosed gynecological cancer in the United States.
-The average age at diagnosis is 60; the disease occurs most often in postmenopausal women.
+Each year, about 53,000 women are diagnosed with endometrial cancer, making it the most frequently diagnosed gynecological cancer in the United States.
+The average age at diagnosis is 60, and the disease occurs most often in postmenopausal women.

 Endometrial Cancer Symptoms

 Endometrial cancer that has just formed, or that is early in its progress, may not cause any symptoms.
-When symptoms do occur, they may include the following:
+When symptoms do occur, they may include:

 - Vaginal bleeding or discharge not related to menstruation (periods)

 - Pain in the pelvic area

 Having these symptoms does not necessarily mean you have endometrial cancer.
 But if you have symptoms, you should tell your doctor, especially if symptoms have continued for longer than a few weeks.

 If you’ve been diagnosed with endometrial cancer, would like a second opinion or would like to speak with an endometrial cancer specialist, please call The James Line at 800-293-5066 or 614-293-5066 to make an appointment.